apache/cordova-docs/www/docs/en/5.0.0/guide/platforms/blackberry10/upgrade.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: Upgrading BlackBerry 10
 ---

 # Upgrading BlackBerry 10

 This guide shows how to modify BlackBerry projects to upgrade from older versions of Cordova.
 Most of these instructions apply to projects created with an older set of command-line tools that precede the `cordova` CLI utility.
-See The Command-Line Interface for information how to update the version of the CLI.
+See [The Command-Line Interface](../../cli/index.html) for information how to update the version of the CLI.

 ## Upgrading 3.6.0 Projects to 4.0.0